tiefaul/myblog/_posts/2024-09-15-Grafana-Dashboard.md

 ---

 # Testing your creations!
+Run ```docker compose up -d``` to run docker in detach mode and wait a few minutes.

+Run ```docker ps -a``` to list all of your docker containers and you can view the status of the containers you just created.

 Navigate to your containers. `<serverip:8086>` for InfluxDB and `<serverip:3000>` for Grafana.
 Unless you changed your ports like I did, then you should be good to go.
 I added all my services to my **Homepage** dashboard for easier navigation between all my services.
 I will make a post going over what Homepage is in a later post, but for now if you are interested, here is a GitHub link to [HomePage](https://github.com/gethomepage/homepage).
 Once inside your containers.
 Make sure you create a account in InfluxDB and the default username and password for Grafana is admin:admin.
 Once you are in your instances I highly recommend watching Christian Lempa's video [My new Proxmox Monitoring Tools: InfluxDB2 + Grafana](https://www.youtube.com/watch?v=f2eyVfCTLi0&t=403s) on what to do next.
 He goes over what I went through and MORE!